My signatures in Italian and Latin, made in Venice, June 1575. Details here.

 (I go with the conventional dates.
 Saves a lot of explaining, and raised eyebrows.)

 • 17th Earl of Oxford

 • Lord Great Chamberlain of England

 • Lord Sanford

 After four centuries, being dead is boring.
-I want to have a little fun, and make you think a bit.
+I want to have some fun, and make you think about a few things.
 What you think is up to you.
-Don’t take anything as gospel just because it’s popular, or has a big budget, or because some erudite fellow selling books wants you to think like he does.
-There’s a whole lot out there that you haven’t been taught.
+Challenge what you think you know.
+Don’t take anything as gospel just because it’s popular, or you learned it in school, or it has a huge budget, or some erudite fellow selling books wants you to think like he does.
+There’s a whole lot out there that you were not taught.
 Teach yourself.

 Do your homework thoroughly